ComputeCanada/magic_castle/README.md

 you would like the keep the same domain name for your cluster at each build.

-#### 4.15.1 Post Build Modification Effect
+#### 4.16.1 Post Build Modification Effect

-Modifying this variable after the cluster is built will change the floating ip assigned to the login node.
+Modifying this variable after the cluster is built will change the floating ip assigned to each login node.

 ## 5. Planification